|French name||Fourmi de feu|

 This species of ant was introduced to North America in the 1930’s.
 However, because of the development of many means of transportation (air planes, trains, ships, etc.), fire ants were able to colonize several other countries.

 This same phenomenon occurs with other great travellers, bed bugs.

-Fire ants have become very invasive in Honduras and especially in the Islands of Roatán and Útila.
+Fire ants have become very invasive in Honduras and especially on the Island of Útila.
 Anthills are found in local residences as well as in food shops, hotels and restaurants.